-POWER WIRE SIZE 0 or 5 points
+POWER WIRE SIZE

 Proper wire size should be used for both positive and negative current requirements.
 There is no deduction or additional points awarded for wires bigger than the minimum size specified by the Power Cable Calculator Chart.
 If wire size does not meet requirements, points will not be awarded.
 (See Power Cable Calculator Chart on next page)